vprelovac/python-speed/README.md

 ```

-Use it to measure performance of different hosting providers.
+Use python-speed to benchmark different hosting providers.

 DigitalOcean $6/mo AMD
 ```